shelljs/shelljs/README.md

 ```

 Executes the given `command` _synchronously_, unless otherwise specified.
 When in synchronous
-mode, this returns a ShellString (compatible with ShellJS v0.6.x, which returns an object
+mode, this returns a `ShellString` (compatible with ShellJS v0.6.x, which returns an object
 of the form `{ code:..., stdout:... , stderr:... }`).
 Otherwise, this returns the child process
-object, and the `callback` gets the arguments `(code, stdout, stderr)`.
+object, and the `callback` receives the arguments `(code, stdout, stderr)`.

 Not seeing the behavior you want? `exec()` runs everything through `sh`
 by default (or `cmd.exe` on Windows), which differs from `bash`.
 If you
 need bash-specific behavior, try out the `{shell: 'path/to/bash'}` option.

-**Note:** For long-lived processes, it's best to run `exec()` asynchronously as
-the current synchronous implementation uses a lot of CPU.
-This should be getting
-fixed soon.

 ### find(path [, path ...])
 ### find(path_array)

 Examples:

 ```javascript